spnda/fastgltf/README.md

 First of I compared the performance with embedded buffers that are encoded with base64.
-This uses the [2CylinderEngine asset](https://github.com/KhronosGroup/glTF-Sample-Models/tree/master/2.0/2CylinderEngine) which contains a 1.7MB embedded buffer. fastgltf includes a optimised base64 decoding algorithm that can take advantage of SSE4 and AVX2.
+This uses the [2CylinderEngine asset](https://github.com/KhronosGroup/glTF-Sample-Models/tree/master/2.0/2CylinderEngine) which contains a 1.7MB embedded buffer. fastgltf includes an optimised base64 decoding algorithm that can take advantage of SSE4 and AVX2.
 With this asset, fastlgtf is **2.1 times faster** than cgltf and **7.3 times faster** than tinygltf using RapidJSON.